 Nurses are accountable for providing, facilitating, advocating and promoting the best possible patient care and to take action when patient safety and well-being are compromised, including when deciding to apply restraints.
-These are key accountabilities outlined in the Professional Standards, Revised 2002.
+These are key accountabilities outlined in the Code of Conduct.

 There are three types of restraints: physical, chemical and environmental.
 Physical restraints limit a patient’s movement.
 Chemical restraints are any form of psychoactive medication used not to treat illness, but to intentionally inhibit a particular behaviour or movement.
 Environmental restraints control a patient’s mobility.

 Health care teams use restraints for a variety of reasons, such as protecting patients from harming themselves or others, after all other interventions have failed.
 Restraints should be used only for the shortest time when prevention, de-escalation and crisis management strategies have failed to keep the individual and others safe.
 In emergency situations, nurses may apply restraints without consent when a serious threat of harm to the patient or others exists and only after all alternative interventions were unsuccessful.
 Restraint use should be continually assessed by the health care team and reduced or discontinued as soon as possible.
 After the discontinuing restraints, interprofessional teams should debrief with the patient, patient’s family, or substitute decision maker to discuss intervention, previous interventions and alternatives to restraints.